NINDS CDE Notice of Copyright

 Please click here for more information on the Pediatric Modification of the Berg Balance Scale.

-Supplemental: Cerebral Palsy (CP), Multiple Sclerosis (MS) and Stroke
+Supplemental: Cerebral Palsy (CP), Multiple Sclerosis (MS), Spinal Cord Injury (SCI); not recommended for youth <18y, and Stroke

 Exploratory: Unruptured Cerebral Aneurysms and Subarachnoid Hemorrhage (SAH)